 How will I know when the travel advice has changed?

-If you subscribe to the travel advisories for the destination/s you will be visiting, you will receive alerts to your email address each time the travel advisory for one of your destinations is reissued.
+If you subscribe to travel advice for the destination/s you will be visiting, you will receive alerts to your email address each time the travel advisory is reissued.

 Smartraveller also has an iPhone app available via the app store.
 Users can receive travel advice notifications and register their travel through the app.
 Users of other mobile devices can access the Smartraveller website though the mobile website www.m.smartraveller.gov.au.

 For those who have registered for their destination, it is important to note that this does not include the subscription service – which means you will not automatically get the updates.
 This is why registered Australians must also subscribe to the travel advice.

 Is an update an upgrade?

 It is important to remember that the reissue of a travel advisory does not necessarily represent an increase in threat or an upgrade of our level.
 Advisories are often reissued with no change to the level but with the inclusion of new information.